yegorov-boris/pow-test-task/README.md

 A pro of Hashcash is that its PoW can be easily made harder or easier changing the number of zeros.

+Another pro of SHA-1 is its uniform distribution.
+It makes PoW almost equal amount of computations for different participants.

 ## local installation

 `docker-compose up`